 ‘Informal’ talks on Michael Phelps competing at worlds

-Michael Phelps possibly could swim in this summer's world championships if his ban is overturned by USA Swimming.
+Michael Phelps possibly could swim at the world championships in July if his ban is overturned by USA Swimming.

-There have been discussions about Phelps' possible participation in the world meet to be held in Russia starting in late July.
+There have been discussions about Phelps’ possible participation in the world meet to be held in Russia.

 However, USA Swimming spokesman Scott Leightman characterized any conversations as informal and preliminary.
 He says it is premature to comment about the future.

 Phelps’ six-month suspension as a result of his second drunken driving arrest ends April 6.
 He had already qualified for worlds, the biggest international meet leading up to next year’s Rio Olympics.

 The 18-time Olympic champion agreed he would not represent the U.S. at the world meet as part of his suspension by USA Swimming handed down last fall.
 Phelps has remained in training and is expected to return to competition at a meet in Arizona next month.

 Phelps’ representatives have declined to discuss the matter.

 The deadline for the U.S. to submit the names on its final squad for worlds is June 15.
 Preliminary entries were due last Monday, with countries having to list the maximum number of competitors they intend to register in each event.

 The 29-year-old superstar is qualified for the world meet in the 100-meter freestyle, 100 butterfly and 200 individual medley.
 He could swim in up to three relays, for which lineups are decided by the coaching staff.

 After it was announced that Phelps wouldn’t swim in Russia, Olympian Ryan Lochte was named to replace him in the 100 free, Olympian Tyler Clary took his place in the 200 IM and Tim Phillips was added to the team for the 100 fly.